0815IDIOT/Conrad_Electronic_SE/README.md

 this might be due to coupons or special sale offers.
 Since I do not have any specific information about the reason, I included the unit price within the `shopping_lists` table and not the `stocks` table.

+**Attenchent**: I see this project as a prototype.
+As such, I did not use any ORM for the DB connection.
+If this project should be used in production, one should use an ORM e.g. SQLAlchemy, to prevent SQL injections and make the code scalable by using connection pooling.
+Further, in production, it would also be better to use a special python package for logging instead of the print function.

 ## What other splitting criteria would you choose if you could gather more features/data?
 I would use a test, validation, and training dataset.